Housing in Hong Kong: Evasion of Stamp Duty

-Illegal structures
+Illegal structures and unauthorized developments

 Approximately 25% of all residential property in Hong Kong has been illegally modified to add extra space or other features.
+In December 2024, SCMP reported that 50% of village houses that were inspected had illegal structures.
 Even several high-profile government officials have been caught with illegal structures in their properties, including Secretary of Justice Teresa Cheng, former Chief Secretary Henry Tang Ying-yen, and former Chief Executives Donald Tsang and CY Leung.

-In August 2022, news reported that Secretary for Housing Winnie Ho had illegal structures for 14 years after the government had asked her to take it down.
+In August 2022, news reported that Secretary for Housing Winnie Ho had an illegal structure for 14 years after the government had asked her to take it down.

 In February 2023, the Ombudsman said that in village houses, 1/3rd of all government orders to remove unauthorized structures were ignored; there were 5,384 removal orders among the village houses by the end of 2021.

+In August 2023, the Ombudsman said that the government receives about 1,500 complaints about unauthorized developments per year.
+In September 2023, the government said that it prosecutes about 3,000 cases per year.

+In September 2023, heavy rains caused landslides which revealed several houses at Redhill Peninsula to have illegal structures, with Chief Executive John Lee saying "Those who need to be prosecuted will be prosecuted, and structures that have to be demolished will be demolished."
+A report by Liber Research Community found more than 173 luxury houses which were suspected to have illegal structures extending onto government land.
+Later, Lee said that he was "serious" about fixing the issue of unauthorized developments.
+The government announced in January 2024 that 70 out of 85 inspected houses at Redhill Peninsula had either illegal structures, encroached on government land, or both.
+In addition, the government said that 14 out of 28 seafront-facing houses at Beaulieu Peninsula in Tuen Mun used government land without permission.